theseanything/civilservicelgbt.github.io/_events/20200227-liverpool-social.md

 Our Liverpool socials are on the forth Thursday of each month.

-Please contact [Matthew Walker](mailto:MATTHEW.WALKER1@DWP.GSI.GOV.UK) if you need more information.
+Please contact [Ross Starkie](mailto:ross.starkie@hmrc.gov.uk) if you need more information.

 **Not based in Liverpool?** Don't worry, we also hold events in other parts of the UK too.
 You can find all our events on our website.